GoogleChrome/web.dev/src/site/content/en/blog/zdf/index.md

 capabilities without having to change a single line of the player's code.

 Since offline videos tend to be quite large, a big question is how many of them can actually be stored on a device.
-With tje help of the [StorageManager API](/storage-for-the-web/#how-much) the app can estimate the available space and inform the user when there is insufficient space before even starting the download.
+With the help of the [StorageManager API](/storage-for-the-web/#how-much) the app can estimate the available space and inform the user when there is insufficient space before even starting the download.
 Unfortunately Safari isn't on the list of browsers